 People from the region also use coconut milk in their eral biriyani recipe to enhance the taste and flavor.

-You can also use coconut oil, ghee, cashews, raisins, black pepper powder in this dish which enhances the flavor and taste.
+You can also use coconut oil, ghee, cashews, raisins, and black pepper powder in this dish which enhances the flavor and taste.

 You could also find similar recipes below and more at Biryani Recipes.